guillermodv/seed-bo/README.md

-# INDEC - SSDS
+# BO - SEED

-The SSDS App uses React and Webpack with Hot Module Reload.
+The BO-seed App uses React and Webpack with Hot Module Reload.

 ## setting environment
 Environment tools required to use this project: